Allowed Origin

 Access-Control-Allow-Origin

-is not listed in the allowed origin list, the browser blocks the request to anotherorigin
+- If the browser's webpage attempts to make a HTTP request to a differentoriginand theoriginis not listed in the allowed origin list, the browser blocks the request to anotherorigin.

 Access-Control-Allow-Origin: https://developer.mozilla.org